A NEW LAKE MICHIGAN HARBOR (1836 – 1888)

 AUTOMATION AND MOTHBALLING (1981 – 2011)

 Many lighthouses maintained the need for keepers due to their remote locations and the difficulty to get reliable electricity to those locations.
 This left them burning lard, then kerosene in their lamps well into the 20th century.
-The Kewaunee Pierhead Lighthouse didn’t have that problem, having been electrified in the 1930s.
+Later, diesel generators provided power for these off-shore and remote locations.
+The Kewaunee Pierhead Lighthouse didn’t have that problem, having been electrified very early in the 1900s.
 Keepers were still needed, however to sound the fog horn.
 Technology did eventually catch up, and the lighthouse was destaffed.

 In 1981, the diaphones were removed, the interior gutted of all equipment, and the lighthouse was shuttered.
 The Fresnel lens remained in the tower, still being lit by a 500-watt bulb.
 A photocell attached to the light turned it on and off automatically every day.
 A simple air horn attached to a fog detector replaced the thundering diaphones.
 In the 90s, the horn was replaced with an electronic fog horn that uses a spinning electromagnet to generate a tone.
 The fog detector has been replaced with a Coast Guard “Mariner Radio Activated Sound Signal” or MRASS.
 MRASS allows fog signals to be normally silent and sounded on-demand by mariners using VHF radios.